Salford City F.C.: 2017 to 2019: Turning professional

+2019 to present: Football League

 They began their first season in the league with a 2–0 win against Stevenage, with both goals coming from Dieseruvwe.
 Salford would take part in two competitions for the first time; they lost their first ever game in the League Cup 3–0 at home to Leeds United in front of 4,518 fans, a record attendance at Moor Lane.
-They achieved their first away victory in the Football League on 5 October, when goals from Luke Armstrong, Jake Jervis, and Touray gave the club a 3–0 win against Walsall.
-Later in the season, the club would reach the EFL Trophy Final after defeating Newport County via a penalty shootout, where they were due to play League One side Portsmouth; the game was postponed indefinitely following the COVID-19 pandemic in the United Kingdom.
+Later in the season, the club would reach the EFL Trophy final after defeating Newport County via a penalty shootout, where they were due to play League One side Portsmouth; the game was postponed indefinitely following the COVID-19 pandemic in the United Kingdom.
 In June, the league season was officially cut short after League Two clubs voted by an "overwhelmingly majority", with the league table to be decided on a points per game basis, meaning Salford finished their début season in the Football League in 11th.
-Later that month, Salford took the decision to scrap their Under 18 team, deciding to focus exclusively on the development squad.
+Later that month, Salford took the decision to scrap their under-18 team, deciding to focus exclusively on the development squad.
 Phil Neville said that the reason was both financial and because lower-league clubs could not attract the best youth players, and that the club would have a better chance developing 18 to 20 year olds under Warren Joyce.

-Salford secured their first ever win in the League Cup in the first game of the following season, defeating Rotherham United on penalties after a 1–1 draw.
-A week later, it was announced that following a meeting held by the EFL with representatives from both Salford and Portsmouth, that the EFL Trophy Final would now take place in 2021.
-Alexander departed the club on 12 October following a 2–2 draw at home to Tranmere Rovers; the club were 5th in the league and unbeaten in the opening five games, and co-owner Scholes took the job on an interim basis.
+In September 2020, it was announced that following a meeting held by the EFL with representatives from both Salford and Portsmouth, that the EFL Trophy final would now take place in 2021.
+Alexander departed the club on 12 October with the club 5th in the league; co-owner Scholes took the job on an interim basis.
 Alexander declared himself "disappointed" but said he hoped he gave everybody at the club "some great times to remember".
-Scholes' first game in charge was a 1–0 defeat to Port Vale on 17 October, and he quickly ruled out taking the position on a permanent basis, citing the need for a more experienced manager.
-His first win came three days later with a 3–0 win against struggling Southend United.
+Scholes quickly ruled out taking the position on a permanent basis, citing the need for a more experienced manager.